-Some of the difference between the harmonics of surge and tide-only models is directly attributable to the atmospheric tides.
-The global atmospheric pressure field contains S_2 variations with an amplitude of about 1.25cos3 φ mbar for latitude φ (Pugh and Woodworth, 2014).
-GTSM air pressure and wind forcing is taken from the ERA-Interim data set (Appendix A), and the ocean response to that forcing at S_2 is contained in the difference between the harmonic predictions of the M_s and M_t model runs (Fig. 5).
-It is consistent with response analysis based on the S_2 tides seen in ECMWF reanalysis data (Fig. 2; Dobslaw and Thomas, 2005) and in a two-layer model forced by eight constituents (Fig. 1b, Arbic, 2005).
-The 6 h sampling prevents ERA-Interim forcing from capturing the S_2 atmospheric tide correctly (Dobslaw and Thomas, 2005), but the analysis in this paper is selfconsistent with the forcing used.
+Some of the difference between harmonics of surge and tideonly models is directly attributable to the atmospheric tides.
+The global atmospheric pressure field contains S_2 variations with amplitude of about $1.25\cos^3\phi$ millibars, for latitude φ (Pugh and Woodworth, 2014).
+GSTM air pressure and wind forcing is taken from the ERA-Interim data set (Appendix A), and the ocean response to that forcing at S_2 is contained 65 in the difference between harmonic predictions of the M_s and M_t model runss (figure 5).
+It is consistent with response analysis based on the S_2 tides seen in ECMWF reanalysis data (figure 2, Dobslaw and Thomas, 2005), and in a 2-layer model forced by 8 constituents (figure 1b, Arbic, 2005).
+The 6-hour sampling prevents ERA-Interim forcing from capturing the S_2 atmospheric tide correctly (Dobslaw and Thomas, 2005), but the analysis in this paper is self-consistent with the forcing used.